 Medical treatment for menstrual disorders depends on the type of problem, the underlying cause, and any other co-existing conditions.
 Treatment can include:

 Hormonal contraceptives can help to regulate the cycle and can make periods significantly lighter.
 Some hormonal contraceptives can stop periods altogether for the duration of treatment.
-Hormonal contraceptives can include one of the various forms of contraceptive pill, injections or hormone-releasing implants usually inserted under the skin in the upper arm.
-An intra-uterine system (IUS) or ‘coil’ is a small device inserted through the cervix into the womb that releases hormones into the womb which prevent pregnancy and can improve symptoms of PMS, dysmennorhea, and menorrhagea.
+Hormonal contraceptives can include one of the various forms of contraceptive pills, injections or hormone-releasing implants usually inserted under the skin in the upper arm.
+An intra-uterine system (IUS) or ‘coil’ is a small device inserted through the cervix into the womb that releases hormones into the womb which prevent pregnancy and can improve symptoms of PMS, dysmenorrhea, and menorrhagia.

 Medications to help control bleeding